Roosterlop/glitche-platformer/README.md

 As the lord of your castle you decide to go for a walk in your territory only to find something a little off.

+## goal
+find out the changes to the world.

 ### controls
 A + D to move left and right plus SPACE to jump